Tang Sulan

-Tang Sulan (汤素兰 (湯素蘭, Tāng Sùlán); born 1965) is a female Chinese writer.
+Tang Sulan (汤素兰 (湯素蘭, Tāng Sùlán); born January 1965) is a Chinese writer.
 Although a prolific writer of novels, proses, and poems, she is best known as a children's writer, and for her fairy tales.
 She is also a professor with the Faculty of Arts at Hunan Normal University.

 Biography

 Tang was born in Ningxiang County, Hunan in 1965.
 She graduated from Hunan Normal University in 1985, where she majored in Chinese Literature.
 In 1988, she was accepted into Zhejiang University and graduated in 1991.

 Tang started publish works in 1986.
 In 1999, she joined the China Writers Association.
 Later, she joined the China Association for Promoting Democracy.
 In 2008, she was a member of the 11th National Committee of Chinese People's Political Consultative Conference.

+In July 2021, Tang was recruited as a counselor by the Hunan Provincial People's Government, with a term of employment until July 2026.

+On 13 March 2023, Tang was chosen as chairwoman of Hunan Writers Association, succeeding Wang Yuewen.